My Old Man's a Dustman: Cover versions

 In 1960, a Dutch version was released by Toby Rix.
 Also in 1960, a parody version, "My Old Man's An All-Black", was released in New Zealand by the Howard Morrison Quartet in reaction to the New Zealand rugby tour of Apartheid-era South Africa.
 The song was performed by the Bee Gees on the Australian TV show Bandstand in 1963, and, in the US, the Smothers Brothers included a parody based on the song on their LP Think Ethnic.
 In 1966, The Irish Rovers included a version of the song on their LP The First of the Irish Rovers.

-A version titled "My Old Man's a Provo" became one of the most popular Irish republican rebel folk songs in the latter part of the twentieth century.
+A parody version titled ‘My Old Man’s a Provo’, by Gerry O’Glacain of the Irish Brigade, became one of the most popular Irish republican rebel folk songs in the latter part of the twentieth century.

 The tune to the chorus has become a popular football chant in recent years.
 For example, Arsenal supporters sang "Arsène Wenger's magic, he wears a magic hat, and when he saw the double, he said 'I'm having that!'" at the end of their double winning season in 2002; Chelsea fans later adopted it after ex-Arsenal player Cesc Fabregas assisted the Blues in securing a double of their own in 2015.